Plus bonus ideas in nearby MA and CT. (This guide has been revised and updated: May 19, 2016)

 12. Pack a picnic supper and dine on the lawn of the John Brown House in Providence while listening to Concerts Under the Elms, Thursday evenings in the summer.

 13. Visit the Roger Williams Park Zoo in Providence: meet the animals and play in the Big Backyard space.
+The zoo also hosts the Jack-O-Lantern Spectacular in the fall.

 14. Rent a swan paddle boat, canoe, kayak at Roger Williams Park in Providence.